ASCE35/Classification-of-Land-Cover-and-Land-Use/ViT/README.md

 This folder stores the code implementation of the [*ViT*](https://arxiv.org/abs/2010.11929) model and the corresponding experimental results of land use and land cover classification, as a comparison model for the Swin Transformer algorithm used in this work.
+The pretrained weights we used can be downloaded from [*here*](https://github.com/google-research/vision_transformer).

 ## Method:
 ![alt](/data/ViT.png "Figure 1.
 The architecture of the ViT.")